timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/advanced-data-management.md

 ```

 <highlight type="important">
-Before setting up a compression policy on any of the candlestick views,
+Before setting a compression policy on any of the candlestick views,
-set up a refresh policy first.
+set a refresh policy first.
 The compression policy interval should
 be set so that actively refreshed time intervals are not compressed.
 </highlight>